 Authoritative support center

-For users of Windows, Panda Security offers free basic protection.
+Panda Security offers Windows users free basic protection.
 This includes scans and even a VPN (limited to 150 MB of traffic per day).
 You can also take advantage of a free Android app capable of performing real-time virus scans, locating stolen devices, and assessing what sort of permissions your installed apps have.

-More extensive real-time protection modules such as ransomware protection, along with a number of Windows and Android features (such as an app lock or call blocking), are limited to paying customers.
+More extensive real-time protection modules like ransomware protection, along with a number of Windows and Android features (such as an app lock or call blocking), are limited to paying customers.

 Panda Security offers free versions of its Windows and Android apps.

-We felt that Panda Security's user interface was somewhat messy, however, beyond that, there isn't much to complain about.
-The testing labs were impressed with the software, its support is solid, and the variety of subscription packages, make it easy to upgrade in case you need more features than you originally thought.
+We felt that Panda Security's user interface was somewhat messy, however, there isn't much else to complain about.
+The testing labs were impressed with the software and its support is solid.
+Thanks to its variety of subscription packages, upgrading is easy in case you need more features than you originally thought.

 Good testing lab scores